 PeopleAdmin Review Process

 - The Academic Affairs Hiring Form is no longer required.
+This may be reintroduced during VPABP absences.

-- Review for Restricted funds, Foundation funds, State Targeted Funds, Designated Operations and Auxiliaries (i.e.,.e.
-Housing, SHAC, Helen Gordon, Student Fee Funded Areas) funded positions: It is assumed that the relevant Vice Provost or Dean has confirmed their support for the position.
+- Review for Restricted funds, Foundation funds, State Targeted Funds, Designated Operations and Auxiliaries (i.e. Housing, SHAC, Helen Gordon, Student Fee Funded Areas) funded positions: It is assumed that the relevant Vice Provost or Dean has confirmed their support for the position.
 The relevant Vice Provost or Dean may have their own review requirements prior to the PeopleAdmin submission process.

 - Comments should be added to either the initial request field or the fund builder section in PeopleAdmin in order to address any potential questions regarding funds available to support the request.
 If funding does not appear available for the position, questions will be sent to the initiator and the Senior Fiscal Officer.